hamxiaoz/10x-developer/DevTools.md

 - `ALT+CMD+C`: inspect element
 - `ALT+CMD+i`: open dev tools

+## Elements
+- `F2` to edit as HTML, press again to apply the changes.

 ## Network
 - filter the network by using `-domain:*.com`.
 See full list of filters by typing `-`.
 - How to capture network for new popup link?
 Go to `chrome://net-internals/#events`